Lisbon Story (1946 film)

 Lisbon Story is a 1946 British musical thriller film directed by Paul L. Stein and starring Patricia Burke, David Farrar, Walter Rilla and Austin Trevor.
-It was based on the musical The Lisbon Story by Harold Purcell and Harry Parr Davies that ran at The Hippodrome in 1943.
-The screenplay concerns a cabaret singer and a British intelligence officer who travel to Berlin to rescue an atomic scientist being held there.
+It was written by Jack Whittingham based on the musical The Lisbon Story by Harold Purcell and Harry Parr Davies that ran at The Hippodrome, London, in 1943.

+Synopsis

+Cabaret singer Gabrelle Girard and British intelligence officer David Warren travel to Berlin to rescue an atomic scientist being held there.